Hooked Fisherman

 Premium cork handle provides feel and comfort

-Fast tip ideal for small lure/bait detection
+Fast tip suited to small lure/bait detection

 5-year warranty with repair program